NHSDigital/booking-and-referral-media/src/FHIRImplementationGuideTemplate/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/Referral-Payload.page.md

 ### Incident Location Resource ###
 The Incident Location resource is used to transfer details of the incident location.

-When a BaRS Requester populates the Incident Location resource:
+When the Sender populates the Incident Location resource:

 *  They **must** populate the *Location.extension* with at least one property or non-property element from the following:
     *  Unique Property Reference Number (UPRN)